powersync-ja/powersync-kotlin/README.md

 #### Cocoapods

-When using the PowerSync Kotlin Multiplatform SDK to build CocoaPods iOS, add the following to the `cocoapods` config in your `build.gradle.kts`:
+We recommend using Cocoapods (as opposed to SMP) for iOS targets.
+Add the following to the `cocoapods` config in your `build.gradle.kts`

 ```kotlin
 cocoapods {